 ELIGIBILITY

-The award is available for an existing John Dobson Enactus Fellow that has mentored an Enactus team that is competing in the Enactus National Competition, in the current academic year.
-They must participate in the 2025 Enactus Canada National Exposition.
-They must be registered on the R&R platform.
+The award is available for an existing John Dobson Enactus Fellow that has mentored an Enactus team that is competing in the Enactus National Competition in the current academic year.
+They must participate in the Enactus Canada National Exposition.
+They must be registered on the CACTUS.

 HOW TO APPLY